Randomblock1/caffeinate2/README.md

 caffeinate2 -t 1 hour and 30 minutes
 ```

 For PIDs, caffeinate2 waits until the specified program exits, then exits with the same exit code.
 If the program doesn't exist, it exits immediately with an error.
+Another user's process can be waited on, but macOS won't reveal its exit code — caffeinate2 says so and exits 0.

 `caffeinate2 -t 600`